 Are you planning on downsizing your life?
 Just thinking about it is scary for most people.
-In 2017, a wapping twelve percent of homebuyers between 45 and 64 were downsizing.
-And, it is just going to get more frequent.
+If you are considering downsizing your life, this post is for you.

-The benefits of downsizing your life may out way the cons of taking on this significant challenge.
-To convince you that you can do it, I have listed the major benefits below.
+The benefits of downsizing your life may outweigh the cons of taking on this significant challenge.
+I have listed the primary benefits below to convince you that you can do it.

-- Reducing your time spent keeping the home and yard clean.
+- You are reducing your time spent keeping the home and yard clean.

-- Saving money on day to day expenses.
+- You will save money on day-to-day expenses.

 - Giving you the ability to travel more.